DasHenning/PyAsteroids/README.md

 2. open the terminal and navigate to that folder usding cd path/to/folder
 3. type in the terminal: python3 main.py (You need python3.10 or higher to be installed)
 4. have fun!

+Controls:
+use WASD or the arrow keys to move around press or hold Space to shoot